techvalidate/pano/README.md

 ```
 Again, you will need to run `bundle update` and `rails restart` (or `rails update`) in the host application to pick up changes.

+## Updating projects that depend on your Pano changes
+After working with Pano locally, your project (CX, Engage) will need to use the latest revision of Pano before your next project merge.
+To do so, make sure your Pano commits are merged to master.
+Use the local development steps to revert from Pano local development to the Github engine.
+After doing so, your `bundle install` will reinstall the Pano engine in the project, updating your `Gemfile` and `Gemfile.lock`.
+These need to be merged in with any commits that are dependent upon that Pano revision.

+In other words, do not merge commits for CX or Engage that depend on your changes to Pano until your changes to Pano have been merged into pano/master

 ## Tests

 Test specs are available in the `~/dev/pano/spec` directory, alongside the test app.